spindledev/emosconfiguratorv2/README.md

 ## Hotspot and camera configuration

 Power on the Raspberry Pi and connect to the hotspot mentioned above, then browse to [http://192.168.10.1:8000](http://192.168.10.1:8000).
 Follow the steps in the [user guide](userguide.md) to configure each camera.

+### Bookworm notes

+On Raspberry Pi OS Bookworm, `NetworkManager` manages wireless interfaces by default.
+The installer disables `NetworkManager` and `dhcpcd` for you so that `systemd-networkd` can assign the static address `192.168.10.1` to `wlan0`.
+DHCP leases are served by `dnsmasq` as configured in `config/dnsmasq.conf`.

 ## Version updates